BBC-Data-Unit/police_misconduct/README.md

 Cases involving persistent bullying, the use of racial slurs and deaths of members of the public were among those to see no further action taken.

+## Data

+For this project we shared:
+- An accompanying spreadsheet and website where you will be able to view each IOPC case published when there was a case to answer for misconduct regarding your local force and the subsequent outcomes
+- Detailed background to the IOPC.
+- Detailed analysis
+- Interviews with Janet Alder and acclaimed filmmaker Ken Fero, who have both been campaigning for stricter police regulation for 30 years.
+- Responses from the IOPC, the Police Federation and the Crown Prosecution Service.

 ## Partner usage